openego/eTraGo/doc/installation.rst

 the oedialect enter the following connection parameter.
 For <username> and
 <token> you have to take your credentials which you obtained by registering
 at `openenergy-platform.org/login <http://openenergy-platform.org/login/>`_.

 Your API access / login data will be saved in the folder ``.egoio`` in the file ``config.ini``.
-Alternatively, in the config.ini you can also change your connection parameters or add new ones.
+Consequently, in the config.ini you can also change your connection parameters or add new ones.
 In the following you can see how the config.ini looks like when you use the oedialect, a local postgresql database or the old psycopg2 developer connection.